-NEW ASSETS TO BE DELIVERED IN NEXT YEAR
+NEW ASSETS TO BE DELIVERED THIS YEAR

-New assets to the value of 1.134m will be funded from new borrowings.
+New assets to the value of \$0.463m will be funded from new borrowings.
 Please refer to Table 8 below for the reasons for these spending on new assets.

-TABLE 8: DRAFT NEW ASSETS PROGRAM (\$'000)
+TABLE 8: NEW ASSETS PROGRAM (\$'000)

-DESCRIPTION BUDGET COMMENT Street Scape (Footpath, Kerbing and Street Trees) 416 To provide 1 footpath in the Townships of Two Wells, Mallala & Dublin over a 10 year period.
-Program is within I&.
-Stage 2 - Hart Reserve Development - Implementation 200 As part of IAMP & LTFP Two Wells Mainstreet - Pedestrian Refuges/Crossing 195 As part of IAMP & & LTFP (differed from 22/23) Township Entrance Signs 140 As part of IAMP & & LTFP Mallala Oval Stormwater and Road Upgrade 60 Requests from the leasee (Mallala Football Club and RSL) Streetscape/Water Sensitive Urban Design 50 As part of IAMP & & LTFP IT Infrastructure Upgrade 33 To improve data security Street & Reserves/Parks Furniture Program 20 As part of IAMP & & LTFP Lewiston Dog Park Shelters 20 Funded from dog registration fees

-TOTAL EXPENDITURE ON NEW/UPGRADED ASSETS
+DESCRIPTION BUDGET COMMENT Street Scape (Footpath, Kerbing and Street Trees) 85 To provide 1 footpath in the Townships of Two Wells, Mallala & Dublin over a 10 year period.
+Program is within I&AMP.
+Two Wells Mainstreet - Pedestrian Refuges/Crossing 195 As part of IAMP & & LTFP (differed from 22/23) Mallala Oval Stormwater and Road Upgrade 60 Requests from the leasee (Mallala Football Club and RSL) Streetscape/Water Sensitive Urban Design 50 As part of IAMP & & LTFP IT Infrastructure Upgrade 33 To improve data security Street & Reserves/Parks Furniture Program 20 As part of IAMP & & LTFP Lewiston Dog Park Shelters 20 Funded from dog registration fees TOTAL EXPENDITURE ON NEW/UPGRADED ASSETS 463